10 Different Types of Karate Explained

 4. Uechi- Ryu

-Kanbun Uechi founded the Uechi-Ryu karate style.
-It’s also an Okinawan martial art, one of the older karate systems.
 There are many natural stances in this karate form, influenced by three animal Kung Fu styles: tiger, crane, and dragon.

-Benefits of Uechi-Ryu includes:
+Benefits of Uechi-Ryu include:

 • Strengthening the body